13 Focused Assessment: Nutritional Assessment

 4. General inspection and examination

-During the meal time, observe the patient’s dietary intake and compare with recommended food groups for specific age groups and activity levels.
+During mealtime, observe the patient’s dietary intake and compare it with the recommended food groups for their specific age group and activity level.

-Expected findings are alert & oriented, normal proportion of body structure, normal skin tone and skin color appropriate to ethnicity, no signs of malnutrition.
+Expected findings include alertness and orientation, a normal proportion of body structure, normal skin tone, and skin color appropriate to ethnicity, with no signs of malnutrition.

 Many diseases are directly or indirectly caused by a lack of essential nutrients in the diet.
-Changes in the skin and mucosal membranes can offer valuable clues to the presence of nutritional deficiencies.
-For example, gingivitis and bleeding gums may cause by vitamin C deficiency.
+Changes in the skin and mucous membranes can offer valuable clues to the presence of nutritional deficiencies.
+For example, gingivitis and bleeding gums may be cause by vitamin C deficiency.

-Physical difficulties, such as tremors, will affect dietary intake.
-Nurses should assess if equipment is needed to help with eating and drinking.
+Physical difficulties, such as tremors, can affect dietary intake.
+Nurses should assess if equipment is needed to assist with eating and drinking.

-5. Review related laboratory results Some laboratory values may reflect the patient’s nutritional status such as albumin, prealbumin, transferrin, electrolytes, and etc.
+5. Review related laboratory results Some laboratory values that may reflect the patient’s nutritional status include albumin, prealbumin, transferrin, electrolytes, and lipid levels.

 6. Report and document assessment findings and related health problems according to agency policy.
 Accurate and timely documentation and reporting promote patient safety.

-Recommend additional nutritional evaluation referrals such as dietitian to determine the need for nutritional supplements.
+Recommend additional nutritional evaluations, such as referral to a dietitian, to determine the need for nutritional supplements.

 Body Parts Normal Findings Signs of Poor Nutrition (will require further assessment)